M-Shrief/astro-portfolio/src/content/blog/intro-to-astro.md

 ---
-title: 'An introduction to Astro '
+title: "An introduction to Astro "
 description: "Breaking Astro main concepts and advantages, and it's impact on developers and the market, in my view"
-pubDate: '23 Sep 2023'
+pubDate: "23 Sep 2023"
-heroImage: ''
+heroImage: ""
 categories: ["frontend"]
 tags: ["astro", "javascript", "mpa"]
-related: ['mpa-vs-spa', 'migrate-vuejs-spa-to-ssr-with-astro/intro']
+related: ["mpa-vs-spa", "migrate-vuejs-spa-to-ssr-with-astro/intro"]
 ---

 Nowaday in the frontend sphere, it's almost required to work in a _Meta framework_ that gives you _more features_, even if you don't need it because of a technical problem.
 It's needed because you're pushed to use it!